RangoW/winapi-crypto/README.md

 ## Samples

-* SignerSignEx3 msssign32 implicit api，support callback function for signature digest.
+* SignerSignEx3 msssign32 implicit api，support callback function for signature digest. so it can be used to sign most of PE or APPX.

 ## Notes